nikogura/nikogura.com/NikOguraResumeShortForm.md

 ## Orion Labs - Remote, USA
 2020 - 2022 *Head of Infrastructure / SRE / DevOps, Principal Staff Engineer*

-* Lead Infrastructure team - responsible for all SRE / DevOps work, and Orion's Cloud and On Prem systems.
+* Lead Infrastructure/DevOps/SRE Team - responsible for all SRE / DevOps work, and Orion's Cloud and On Prem systems.

 * Designed and implemented a versatile Platform Infrastructure for SaaS, CloudPrem, OnPrem, and Airgapped Kubernetes based installations for Orion and it's customers.